jason-xuan/web-calendar/api.md

  2.  event, shown in calendar
  3.  tag, tag on event

+ * use uuid4 to generate the unique global id

  ### what api we need
  * basic control: register, login, logout
  * events: create, read, modify, delete events